iptv-org/iptv/FAQ.md

 Based on [#5818](https://github.com/iptv-org/iptv/discussions/5818).

-### There are source for verify call sign and coverage area for some TV stations?
+### Are there sources to verify the call sign and coverage area for the TV stations ?
 There are websites to consult the location and characteristics of the station.
 FCC has [complete official information](https://www.fcc.gov/media/television/tv-service-contour-data-points) about call letters in the United States.
 You can also consult other websites such as [FCCData](https://fccdata.org/) for US, Canada, Mexico, UK, Australia and Japan.

 Based on [#9312](https://github.com/iptv-org/iptv/discussions/9312).